 UNESCO research conducted in 2004, gives the examples of key assessments used to help teachers differentiate the curriculum in response to the particular learning needs of their students.
 It suggests that to gain "the best results when learning about students' profiles, teachers should invite students to work together in their assessment.
 The types of assessment we will look at are as follows: observing students, entry level indicators, error analysis, record keeping (anecdotal records, portfolios/folders, and journaling), performance assessments, and student-led conferences."
-57 development of assessment methods that do not discriminate against people with disabilities.
-This is particularly applicable in the design of any kind of automated or online assessments for students with SEN.

 In order to provide the appropriate assessment for students with diverse needs, policy-makers must consider and integrate in practice suitable principles of assessment arrangements.
-To this end, the primary attention focuses on the
+To this end, the primary attention focuses on the development of assessment methods that do not discriminate against people with disabilities.
+This is particularly applicable in the design of any kind of automated or online assessments for students with SEN.

-57 Source: UNESCO (2004).
+&lt;sup>57 Source: UNESCO (2004).
 Changing Teaching Practice Using Curriculum Differentiation to Respond to Students' Diversity.
 Paris.
 Online: http://unesdoc.unesco.org/images/0013/001365/136583e.pdf

-The principles of assessment for students with SEN developed by the national awarding body for Scotland, Scottish Qualifications Authority (SQA), are summarized in the box below58.
+The principles of assessment for students with SEN developed by the national awarding body for Scotland, Scottish Qualifications Authority (SQA), are summarized in the box below.